 But this process can be greatly accelerated if you do it on purpose.
 And this is what the third pillar is about: applying the insights and qualities that you experience in meditation to the rest of your life.
 It’s taking meditation beyond the cushion.

 There are many ways of how the application of meditation skills can happen in your life.
 There are many skills that come with meditation, and a whole book would not be enough to cover all of their applications.
+And only when we apply them is that we really have the transformation that we are seeking.

 But let’s get one of them to illustrate the point: the skill of “zooming in, zooming out” (which I call one of the superpowers of meditation).